Aberdeen - v1.8.0

 });

-The aberdeen.observe function makes the above a little easier.
-It works just like passing a function to aberdeen.$, creating an observer, the only difference being that the value returned by the function is reactively assigned to the value
+The aberdeen.derive function makes the above a little easier.
+It works just like passing a function to aberdeen.$, creating an observer, the only difference being that the value returned by the function is reactively assigned to the value property of the observable object returned by derive.
+So the above could also be written as:

 const original = proxy(1);

-const derived = observe(() => original.value * 42);
+const derived = derive(() => original.value * 42);

 For deriving values from (possibly large) arrays or objects, Aberdeen provides specialized functions that enable fast, incremental updates to derived data: aberdeen.map (each item becomes zero or one derived item), aberdeen.multiMap (each item becomes any number of derived items), aberdeen.count (reactively counts the number of object properties), aberdeen.isEmpty (true when the object/array has no items) and aberdeen.partition (sorts each item into one or more buckets).
 An example: